 Lynn M. November 17, 2018

 They put on different masks to make us think that they are someone other than who they really are underneath.
 When people are up to no good, they often cover their faces like the wolf in sheep’s clothing.
 They work hard at escaping detection.
-They probably cannot even deal with their own darkness themselves.
+They probably cannot even deal with their own inner darkness.

 They house unholy thoughts as well as intentions.
 They hope that their fear tactics will make us halt.
 The goal is to terrorize us and make us stop in our tracks.
 They avoid head-on confrontations by shielding themselves.
 They often come on to us feigning affection, wearing a bright smile or acting friendly as they pretend to have our best interests at heart.